lino-framework/cg/docs/actors.rst

     Designates a :term:`server provider`.

-    Provides the following human resources either in-house or via by a third-party service provider:
+    Provides the following human resources either in-house or via a third-party service provider:

     - an :term:`site expert`, a :term:`site maintainer` and a
       :term:`release manager`.